lightenna/devops-workstream/puppet/environments/shared/modules/puppetmaster/README.md

 Change history
 --------------

+* v0.2.2
+    * Renamed .htpasswd file to avoid potential collisions
+    * Standardised naming of the htpasswd attributes
 * v0.2.1
     * Updated Puppetboard to v2.1.2.
     * Released lock on PuppetDB patched after patches to Puppetboard.